AmeerA0506/AliensArrivingNaughtily/README.md

 ## Dont Hang Da Man :: Nakib Abedin, Ameer Alnasser, Alif Rahman

 ## What is this Project?
 * In order to showcase what we have learned during this semester, we felt that a game of Hangman would show a mix of Array iteration, input/output usage, as well as comparisons between lists, strings, and characters.
 A random phrase is picked out of a list picked by the user.
 After that, the user guesses a letter, in which all instances of that letter are then revealed. if there are no instances of the letter, a hangman diagram gains a part, and if the body gets completed the game finishes.
-You can also choose to guess a phrase/
+You can also choose to guess a phrase.

 ## How to launch?